List of Donald Duck universe characters: Howard Rockerduck

 Howard Rockerduck, invented by Don Rosa, is an American businessman and the father of Scrooge's rival John D. Rockerduck.
-He first appeared in "The King of the Copper Hill", published in Anders And & Co. #1993-02 (Jan 1993).
+He first appeared in "The Raider of the Copper Hill", published in Anders And & Co. #1993-02 (Jan 1993).
 Howard Rockerduck, implied to be much older than Scrooge, was already a millionaire by the time Scrooge was earning his fortune.
 Unlike his son, who is not above resorting to cheating and even criminal behavior to compete with Scrooge, Howard Rockerduck is an honest and honorable businessman.

 Howard Rockerduck has made only two major appearances in the comics.
 His first appearance was when Scrooge was earning his fortune in the American Old West.
 Howard, who was traveling with his wife and infant son John on a stagecoach to Butte, Montana, spotted Scrooge digging for gold beside the road.
 Impressed with Scrooge's efforts, Howard stayed to help Scrooge out while his wife and son continued to Butte without him.

 Howard Rockerduck later appeared in Scrooge's old hometown Glasgow in Scotland, when Magica De Spell used time travel to steal Scrooge's Number One Dime while he was still a small boy.
 In this timeline, Howard was only a background character and did not even meet Scrooge.
 He was traveling on a holiday in Europe, flaunting his riches and trying to flirt with the local ladies, who were not very receptive to this behavior.
 After an encounter with Magica, who Howard first thought was a normal Scottish lady, but who later even caused Howard's stagecoach to crash in her mad pursuit of Scrooge's famous dime, Howard decided he had had enough of the temper of the Scottish ladies and bought a ticket on a ship back to the United States.